-Each different way of asking the question helps me understand different aspects of my answer, clarifies what it is I have to describe/explain, and gives me ideas of different things to say.
+Each different way of asking the question helps me understand different aspects of my answer, and clarifies what it is I have to describe/explain.

 Before you put pen to paper, you MUST be sure that you understand what the question is asking, and what you need to say to sufficiently answer that question.